weecology/website/content/authors/brandon-grandison/_index.md

 title: Brandon Grandison

 # Role/position
-role: Weecology Research Experiences for Undergraduates (REU) Student
+role: Currently **PhD Student at the University of Chicago**.
+Weecology Research Experiences for Undergraduates (REU) Student

 # Short bio (displayed in user profile at end of posts)